 This trail spans close to 4,000 miles from New York to North Dakota and is still being worked on.
 It crosses seven states across the Northeast and into the Great Plains starting in Crown Point, New York and ending in Lake Sakakawea State Park in North Dakota.
 Although not yet completed, the eventual route plans to be the largest scenic trail in the country, even more than the Pacific Crest Trail and Appalachian Trail.
 Efforts are currently being made to connect the Appalachian Trail and Vermont’s Long Trail.

 The North Country National Scenic Trail connects more than 160 public lands, including parks, forests, scenic attractions, wildlife refuges, game areas, and historic sites.
 This means that you could hike various sections when on a road trip visiting North Dakota national parks.
 We drove through a portion of the trail on our road trip.
 To look at specific maps spanning through the seven states, check out the North Country Trail Association.

-While most people do not make it up to North Dakota it is actually not too far from the more popular Mount Rushmore and Badlands National Park in South Dakota along with the famous Wall Drug Store.
+While most people do not make it up to North Dakota, it is actually not too far from the more popular Mount Rushmore and Badlands National Park in South Dakota along with the famous Wall Drug Store.
 If you’re planning a South Dakota road trip, taking a couple of extra days to visit the North Dakota national parks would be a great idea.
 You could even make a national parks road trip and visit other national park sites in the area too.

 Other Great National Parks to Visit

 There are 62 US National Parks, and while we have only visited a few, check out our reviews of why they should be on your radar of national parks to visit.